The slider software was designed by Garry P. Spencer

 be used to reference any function you choose.
 If you choose to use the onscroll event handler,

 you can use the this object reference in your function call.
+You might need to specify the DIV element's

 You can place one or more vertical sliders in the <BODY> section:

-<span id=sliderV1
+<div id=sliderV1

 style="width:17px; height:110px; overflow-x:hidden; overflow-y:scroll;